History

 April 1988

-“Laser Scissors and Tweezers,” publishes in Scientific American.
-This article authored by Dr. Berns describes the promise of laser technology to, “grasp single cells and tinier components in vises of light…offer[ing] new ways to investigate and manipulate cells.”
-This technology is still in use today.
+In the article, “Laser Scissors and Tweezers,” published in Scientific American, Dr. Berns describes the potential of laser technology to “grasp single cells and tinier components in vises of light,” offering innovative methods to investigate and manipulate cells.
+This technology remains in use today, highlighting its enduring impact on scientific research.

 • New Course in Biophotonics